axisgroup/design-process/README.md

 This should serve as a starting point for discussions with the client.

 #### [Understand](1-Understand)
-The Understand phase develops a common understanding of the context within which we are working and all the elements in that context: the personas, their goals and responsibilities, business processes, decisions and actions, etc.
-We want to expose risky knowledge gaps and assumptions so we can make plans to reduce those risks and move forward with confidence.
+The purpose of the understand phase is to develop an understanding of the users and their goals.
+We typically talk to users and stakeholders during this phase, to understand their business processes, goals and responsibilities, decisions and actions, etc. We also expose risky knowledge gaps and assumptions so we can make plans to reduce those risks and move forward with confidence.

 #### [Define](2-Define)
-The Define phase focuses on formulating a ‘mission statement’ centered around established personas for the application or problem at hand.
-This problem definition should be agreed upon by all team members, including clients, and should serve as a reference point for further discussions.
+The define phase focuses on conclidating what we learnt from the understand phase and defining personas for the application.
+This serves as a reference point for further discussions and design decisions.

 #### [Diverge](3-Diverge)
 The Diverge phase generates insights and concepts for solutions.